openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 In other words, the name is accessible in some context if it can be used in this context by its *simple* name.

-The nature of its usage depends on the kind of the name.
+The nature of usage of a scope depends on the kind of the name.
 A type name can be used to declare variables or constants; a name of a function can be used to call that function.